redema/silverstripe-gallerist/README.md

 ## Requirements

  * PHP: 5.2.4+ minimum.
- * SilverStripe: 2.4.4 minimum (previous versions has never been tested).
+ * SilverStripe: 2.4.5 minimum.
+ * Modules: janitor, handyman, orderable.

 ## Installation Instructions

+ * Install the required modules.

  * Place this directory in the root of your SilverStripe installation.
 Make sure that the folder is named "gallerist" if you are planning to run the unit tests.